 When is The Masters Scheduled for 2020?

-The 2020 Masters are scheduled to take place from Thursday, April 9th – Sunday, April 12th.
+The 2020 Masters are usually scheduled to take place in the early spring most years.
+This year, 2020 has been a roller-coaster for all of us and the Masters will be taking place in mid-November, (the 12th through the 15th).
 As always, the tournament will be held at Augusta National Golf Club.

 In case you are wondering, it costs more than $4,000 on average to purchase tickets for all four days of the Masters.
 If all you want is a ticket to the practice session on Monday, you may be able to get a ticket for that for under $500.